Meditation Retreat in South India with Dr Kumar

 Thursday, December 28, 2017 @ 2:00 pm - Friday, January 12, 2018 @ 5:00 pm

 Dr Kumar brings us the transformative teachings of Yoga Darshana through fifteen days of guided meditation in noble silence.
-Drawing on thousands of years of profound teaching from the great dharma lineage, Dr Kumar opens our hearts and minds to experience peace, compassion and connectedness.
+Drawing on thousands of years of profound teaching, Dr Kumar opens our hearts and minds to experience peace, compassion and connectedness.

 The course structure is based on progressive practice and is dynamic and responsive to the student group.

 In the Yoga tradition, the absorption of pure knowledge from a teacher who embodies and lives the values of yoga, is vital for an aspirant’s development.
-Dr Kumar brings the transformative teachings of Yoga Darshana in their most undiluted form and direct from source.
+Dr Kumar draws on his own vast experiential and theoretical knowledge of yoga to guides us through every step of the technique.

 The resort is within easy reach of Hyderabad International Airport.
 Direct flights go daily from Heathrow to Hyderabad.